The Top 7 Office Party Gaffes to Avoid

 Bringing uninvited guests, or your children to an adult party distracts you from the mission of the office party, adds to your employer’s expense, and may make legitimate attendees miss out on their share of the food, drink, employee gifts, and company swag.

 Most companies specify the expected attendees, the recommended attire, and the schedule of events in advance of the office party.
+(If you don't currently, you should.)
 You usually have all of the information you need to comfortably attend your office party if you just read the invitation.
-You do need to follow the rules as they were laid out.
+You do need to follow the rules as they were laid out by your employer.

 Some may even specify that additional guests are welcome—but, most don’t welcome guests—at significant annual office parties.